HsKA-OSGIS-archive/GeoVogaticHub/README.md

 Please see the file called ‘LICENSE’

 # Installation
-To work with this code, download all files and seperate them in the following order:
+To work with this code, download all files and separate them in the following order:

 	- all JavaScript files should be placed into a folder names js,
 	- all CSS files should be placed into a new folder named CSS,